raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 //=> [1, 2, 3], [1, 3, 2], [2, 1, 3], [2, 3, 1], [3, 1, 2], [3, 2, 1]
 ```

-And now we can obtain a solution in a split-second:
+And now we can apply our `permutations` generator to generating candidate solutions:

 ```javascript
 const rookSolutions = map(